rayzapata/project_classification_phishing/README.md

 The created modules used in this project below contain full comments an docstrings to better understand their operation.
 Where applicable, all functions used `random_state=19` at all times.

-- [`acquire`](https://raw.githubusercontent.com/ray-zapata/project_classification_phishing/main/acquire.py): contains functions used in initial data acquisition leading into the prepare phase
+- [`acquire.py`](https://raw.githubusercontent.com/ray-zapata/project_classification_phishing/main/acquire.py): contains functions used in initial data acquisition leading into the prepare phase
-- [`prepare`](https://raw.githubusercontent.com/ray-zapata/project_classification_phishing/main/prepare.py): contains functions used to prepare data for exploration and visualization
+- [`prepare.py`](https://raw.githubusercontent.com/ray-zapata/project_classification_phishing/main/prepare.py): contains functions used to prepare data for exploration and visualization
-- [`explore`](https://raw.githubusercontent.com/ray-zapata/project_classification_phishing/main/explore.py): contains functions to visualize the prepared data and estimate the best drivers of property value
+- [`explore.py`](https://raw.githubusercontent.com/ray-zapata/project_classification_phishing/main/explore.py): contains functions to visualize the prepared data and estimate the best drivers of property value
-- [`model`  ](https://raw.githubusercontent.com/ray-zapata/project_classification_phishing/main/model.py): contains functions to create, test models and visualize their performance
+- [`model.py`  ](https://raw.githubusercontent.com/ray-zapata/project_classification_phishing/main/model.py): contains functions to create, test models and visualize their performance

 ### VI.
 Project Reproduction
 ---